mferuscomelo/mit-futuremakers/README.md

 # MIT FutureMakers

+The MIT FutureMakers Create-a-thon is a virtual, part-time 6-week AI learning program, developed through a collaboration between SureStart and the MIT RAISE Initiative.

+The FutureMakers program, which started on July 6th, 2021 includes:
+- Learning AI, machine learning and emotion AI concepts
+- Turning skills into confidence through building AI solutions hands-on
+- Consistent support and encouragement from a mentor 1-1
+- Regular tech talks and career readiness seminars.
+- Entrepreneurship and leadership skills development

+This 6-week virtual program provided me with a unique opportunity to build AI solutions that tackle some of today’s most pressing challenges.
+The MIT RAISE Initiative and SureStart are excited to push the STEM and Innovation pipeline back even further by creating an amazing opportunity for eager 6-8th graders who are interested in learning AI concepts.

 ### July 2021
 |           Mon          |           Tue          |           Wed          |           Thu          |           Fri          |Sat |Sun |
 |:----------------------:|:----------------------:|:----------------------:|:----------------------:|:----------------------:|:--:|:--:|